mbujdakova/TicTacToe/tic-tac-toe/NOTES.md

     [x] test - check expected board and length of the list [x] create function  choose_starting_player() for randomly chosen first player (X or O) [x] test for function

+Pomodoro 2:

+[] create function for switching players
+        eg. input - 'X'
+            output - 'O'
+    [] test for the switching players function
+[] create function for checking the available moves (free spots)
+            input - board (as a list)
+            output - list with indexes of free spots in board [] create function for randomly chosen move from list of free spots